 We have taken the time to highlight some of them here for your convenience.
-If you know of additional resources that should be recognized here, please contact us at email@example.com.
+If you know of additional resources that should be recognized here, please contact us by sending email to email@example.com.

 The MRC offers funding for a variety of events and programs on campus.
 To be eligible for these funds, you must be a member of an active student organization.
 Complete the form below to apply:

 Please read the directions carefully before filling out the form; if you have any questions about the information that is needed, please contact us at firstname.lastname@example.org.